 They are depicted as polygon geometry regardless of the geometry of the related network features they represent.
 Diagram container geometry is computed so the container always draws around its contents.

-A diagram rule is configured on the diagram template to be executed for each diagram based on that template at its generation and update.
+A diagram rule is configured on the diagram template to be run for each diagram based on that template at its generation and update.
 Several rules can be configured on a template.
-They are chained in their entry sequence order, the rule#1 running on the diagram features initially built from the set of network features or network objects used as input and the rule#N on the diagram features resulting from the execution of the rule#(N-1).
+They are chained in their entry sequence order, with rule 1 running on the diagram features initially built from the set of network features or network objects used as input and rule N on the diagram features resulting from running rule (N-1).

 A diagram layout is an algorithm that is used to clarify and normalize spacing between diagram features.
-Diagram layouts can be run on the fly on either the entire content or parts of a network diagram that is currently displayed in a diagram map view.
-A diagram layout can also be configured on the diagram template to be automatically executed at diagram generation.
-Several layouts can be configured on a template to be automatically executed, each in turn, in their entry sequence order, each time a diagram based on the template is generated.
+Diagram layouts can be run on the fly on either the entire content or parts of a network diagram that are currently displayed in a diagram map view.
+A diagram layout can also be configured on the diagram template to be automatically run at diagram generation.
+Several layouts can be configured on a template to be automatically run, each in turn, in their entry sequence order, each time a diagram based on the template is generated.